-While this treatment is relatively new in psychology, it is effective in addressing borderline personality disorder and substance abuse.
+While this treatment is relatively new in psychology, it effectively addresses borderline personality disorder and substance abuse.

 A client-centered counseling approach encourages behavior change among patients by exploring and resolving their ambivalence.

 It is believed that individuals struggling with substance abuse are partially aware of the consequences of their behavior.
-When it comes to modifying one’s behavior, each person is at a different preparedness stage.
+Each person is at a different preparedness stage when it comes to modifying one’s behavior.